This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 - Preheat the oven to 375° F.

-- While the dough is chilling, saute the chopped bacon in a skillet over medium-high heat until the bacon is browned and crispy.
+- While the dough is chilling, sauté the chopped bacon in a skillet over medium-high heat until the bacon is browned and crispy.
 Remove the bacon and hold it aside.
 Drain off the fat, reserving 1 tablespoon of the fat.

 - Return the skillet to the stovetop and add the reserved tablespoon of fat to the pan.
-Add in the chopped shallots, and saute them over medium heat for about two minutes.
+Add in the chopped shallots, and sauté them over medium heat for about two minutes.
 They should soften fairly quickly.
-Remove the shallots from the pan and add them to the cooked bacon.
-Toss the two together.

 Blind bake the tart shell:

-- Remove the pastry shell from the fridge and remove the plastic wrap.
-Bake the shell for 20 minutes.
-Take the pie shell out of the oven, and remove the beans and foil.
+- Take the pie shell out of the oven, and remove the beans and foil.
 Add a few more fork pricks to the bottom of the shell if it is puffing up, and then bake the shell for 10 minutes longer.
 Remove the tart pan to a cooling rack.

 Assemble the quiche: